 Bishop Richard Looney

-Bishop Richard Carl Looney is a retired Bishop of The United Methodist Church.
+Bishop Richard Carl Looney is a retired Bishop of The United Methodist Church, having served from 1988-2000.

 A member of the Holston Conference, Richard was ordained deacon and elder by Bishop Roy H. Short.
 Appointments included: the Rising Fawn Circuit, Rising Fawn, Georgia; Baker's Chapel - Wyndale, Abingdon, Virginia; Pleasant View (formerly Baker's Chapel), Abingdon, Virginia; White Oak, Chattanooga, Tennessee; Broad Street, Cleveland, Tennessee; The Chattanooga District; Munsey Memorial, Johnson City, Tennessee and Church Street, Knoxville.